lucidBrot/cevi-versand/README.md

 # cevi-versand
-A better tool for generating envelopes from our database
+A better tool for generating envelopes from our database.
+It directly communicates with the db.cevi.ch which is using hitobito.

 ![example envelope](./ui_/exampleEnvelope.png)